solrac97gr/goarchtest/README.md

 - How to generate a DOT file representing dependencies between packages
 - How to convert the DOT file to a PNG image using Graphviz
 - How to interpret the resulting dependency graph
+- **How architectural violations appear in the graph** (the example includes intentional violations)

-Here's an example of how a dependency graph looks for a project that should be following Clean Architecture:
+Here's an example of how a dependency graph looks for a project that violates Clean Architecture principles:

 ![Dependency Graph Example](./examples/generate_graph/dependency_graph.png)

 In this graph:
 - Each box represents a package in your project
 - Arrows show dependencies between packages (arrow points to the dependency)
-- Red arrows highlight architectural violations (e.g., when infrastructure directly depends on domain)
+- Red arrows highlight architectural violations
 - You can see that:
-  - `application` depends on `domain` (correct in Clean Architecture)
+  - `application` depends on `domain` (✅ correct in Clean Architecture)
-  - `infrastructure` depends on `domain` (this is actually a violation of Clean Architecture principles, highlighted in red)
+  - `infrastructure` depends on `domain` (✅ correct in Clean Architecture - outer layers can depend on inner layers)
-  - `presentation` depends on `application` (correct in Clean Architecture)
+  - `presentation` depends on `application` (✅ correct in Clean Architecture)
-  - `domain` has no dependencies (as expected in Clean Architecture)

-Note: This example graph actually shows a violation of Clean Architecture.
-In proper Clean Architecture, infrastructure should not depend directly on domain but should implement interfaces defined in the domain layer, following the Dependency Inversion Principle.
-The sample project used to generate this graph doesn't strictly adhere to Clean Architecture principles, which is why we see this violation.
+  - `domain` depends on `infrastructure` (❌ **violation** - inner layers should not depend on outer layers)
+  - `presentation` depends on `infrastructure` (❌ **violation** - should go through application layer)

+The red arrows show actual Clean Architecture violations:

+1. **Domain → Infrastructure violation**: The domain layer (innermost) should never depend on the infrastructure layer (outermost).
+This violates the Dependency Rule which states that dependencies should only point inward.

+2. **Presentation → Infrastructure violation**: The presentation layer should not directly depend on the infrastructure layer.
+It should only depend on the application layer, which then coordinates with infrastructure through interfaces defined in the domain.

+These violations break the core principles of Clean Architecture:
+- **Dependency Rule**: Dependencies must point inward toward higher-level policies
+- **Separation of Concerns**: Each layer should have a single responsibility
+- **Dependency Inversion**: High-level modules should not depend on low-level modules

 The dependency graph visualizes package dependencies, making it easier to:
 - Identify architectural violations at a glance